fredOnGitHub/potars_boutons_vumetre_arduino/README.md

  - send midi commands with potentiometers, push buttons,
  - read meter signals with Traktor in particular.

-The commands to send push buttons, and potentiometers, are made in the endless loop (loop).
+All the commands to send push buttons, and potentiometers, VU meters with digital PINS or with 74HC595 are made in the endless loop (loop).

-Note : If there is a bad configuration like :
-- overflow of Vu-meter
-- conflict with other PIN
-- ...

-the programme won't work.

-To see the error messages and correct the configurations PINS, it is necessary to open a serial console at 115200 bauds.
+Define set of BUTTON, etc, and put all theses references in an array : it is a good practise.
+BUTTON reference in

 ## 2 Compilation